- Tracy Gunn

 HEAT EXHAUSTION

-Strenuous activity in the sun accompanied with wearing a heavy exposure suit can lead to heat exhaustion, when body works at a maximum capacity to keep your core temperature from rising.
+Strenuous activity in the sun, accompanied by wearing a heavy exposure suit, can lead to heat exhaustion when the body works at a maximum capacity to keep your core temperature from rising.

 Symptoms of heat exhaustion include: